cvg/RaCo/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

-## Support

-For questions and support, please open an issue on our [GitHub repository](https://github.com/cvg/RaCo/issues).